matteowong/graphics_final/README.md

 * light

 ## Failed Features
-* Gouraud and Phong Shading, can be found in saddraw.c and saddraw.h
+* Gouraud and Phong Shading, can be found in saddraw.c, saddraw.h, myhash.c